The Subjectivity and Relativity of Pain

 When it comes to analyzing our pain, we consider both the subjectivity and relativity of that pain.
 A subjective view of pain is based on your personal opinions and experiences.
 An individual’s pain tolerance comes into play with the subjective viewpoint.
 This evaluates how painful the pain you are experiencing is compared to another person’s same experience.
 The relative view of pain means that we each suffer in our own way.
 We all have different pain experiences and pain tolerances.

 Our pains can be subjective due to how long we have been chronic, any other additional health issues we may have, and ultimately how much we are able to push through despite the pain.
 “Something that’s painful for one person may not be for another.
-Even from a medical standpoint, pain is subjective to the person experiencing it.”1 This is where the mind frame of not comparing your pain to somebody else’s pain.
-This means you cannot tell me that your pain is worse than my pain and I cannot tell you that your pain is less than my own.
-There is a psychosocial element to pain tolerances.
-CEO of Morphic Therapeutic, Praveen Tipirneni explains that your “pain tolerance rises and falls depending on what’s happening in the rest of your life."1
+Even from a medical standpoint, pain is subjective to the person experiencing it.”1 This is where the mind frame of not comparing your pain to somebody else’s pain comes from.
+This means you cannot tell me that your pain is worse than my pain, and I cannot tell you that your pain is less than my own.
+There is a psychosocial element to pain tolerance.
+The CEO of Morphic Therapeutic, Praveen Tipirneni explains that your “pain tolerance rises and falls depending on what’s happening in the rest of your life."1

 My personal pain tolerance has increased over the years.
 When my migraines initially became chronic, I could not function.
 My life was drastically affected.
 I have been living with chronic migraines for almost 12 years now.
 Most of the time I can function some during migraines.
 In addition to the migraines, I also have fibromyalgia, which forced me to adjust to a different kind of persistent pain.